thomasburgess/thomasburgess.github.io/_drafts/2021-06-13-Wald-intervals.md

 this code.
 To run the code, you may need to install [python>=3.8](https://docs.python.org/3.8/), and the libraries and versions listed below:

-{% details Click to expand the required python imports and library versions... %}

 ```python
 from typing import Tuple
 import numpy as np  # 1.20.3